 Material and links provided on the TWU Counselling Services website are for educational and informational purposes only, and are not intended as a substitute for professional counselling.

 At TWU, we take your mental health and general well-being seriously.
 We want to give you as many helpful support options as possible.
 That’s why we’ve partnered with TalkCampus.
 Get instant support for your mental health any time of day or night through the TalkCampus app.

-Here to Help: This Canadian website has toolkits and manuals that can be downloaded on topics such as depression, anxiety and substance abuse.
-It also has advice on how to be most helpful when family members are struggling with mental health issues.
+This Canadian website has toolkits and manuals that can be downloaded on topics such as depression, anxiety and substance abuse.

 Controlling Anger Before it Controls You is an article from the American Psychological Association's website.

 When Anger Hurts (2nd Edition) Quieting the Storm Within is a great book with theory and practical applications written by Matthew McKay, Peter Rogers and Judith McKay.